 1) Varicella pneumonia (interstitial pneumonitis) is the most common complication in adults (incidence, 1/400 cases), particularly in pregnant women in the second and third trimesters and in immunocompromised patients.
 Tachypnea, cough, and shortness of breath usually develop on days 3 to 5 of VZV infection, and outcomes can be poor.

 2) Secondary bacterial pneumonia (caused by S aureus, Streptococcus pneumoniae, Haemophilus influenzae) may complicate the course of varicella pneumonia or develop independently (even during convalescence).
-Secondary bacterial pneumonia may be difficult to distinguish from varicella pneumonia; thus, it should be always taken into consideration when establishing the diagnosis.
+Secondary bacterial pneumonia may be difficult to distinguish from varicella pneumonia; thus, it should always be taken into consideration when establishing the diagnosis.

 3. Neurologic complications:

-1) Cerebellitis (cerebellar ataxia) is most common in children <15 years (incidence, 1/4000 cases), usually develops in the first 3 weeks of VZV infection, and has a benign course, resolving within 3 to 4 weeks.
+1) Cerebellitis (cerebellar ataxia) is most common in children aged <15 years (incidence, 1/4000 cases), usually develops in the first 3 weeks of VZV infection, and has a benign course, resolving within 3 to 4 weeks.

 2) Encephalitis occurs predominantly in adults (incidence, 1-2/1000 cases) and has a severe course, usually lasting ≥2 weeks; mortality rates are 5% to 20%, and up to 15% of survivors can have permanent neurologic sequelae.